bhnakata/bhnakata.github.io/essays/EffortEstimation.md

 <p>
   For a first time working on a project as a team, I wouldn't say it was completely bad, but we probably should have communicated more about the basics of the components so we were using the same types of code when working.
 </p>
+<h3>Challenge</h3>
+<p>The greatest challenge I probably face was probably just the first deployment of the project onto digital ocean.
+I spend around 150 minutes just researching the reasons why my computer wasn't uploading the project with errors.
+The worst part is my laptop would take 40 minutes to an hour just to do a deployment.
+So even if there were errors it would take about 40 minutes just to wait to do another attempt.
+I didn't include this part of the time in the effort estimation since just waiting for a computer to complete a program is not considered effort to me.
+I had about 13 failed deployments.
+I even adjusted my administrator rights on the computer on and off to see if I could find the problem.
+At least I was finally able to get it working in the end thorugh a lot of ChatGPT analyses.</p>